• Skip to primary navigation

 Glulam column size for 1, 2, 3 & 4 story building

 Glulam is glued laminated timber, also abbreviated as glulam, is a type of structural engineered wood timber product constituted by layers of dimensional lumber bonded together with durable, moisture-resistant structural adhesives.
-In US, Canada, UK and others few countries, the material made of wood providing the laminations is termed laminating stock or lamstock.
+In US, Canada, UK and others few countries, the material made of wood providing the laminations is termed laminating stock.

 By laminating a number of smaller pieces of glulam lumber, a single large, strong, structural member is manufactured from smaller pieces.
 These structural members are used as vertical columns, horizontal beams, and arches, header, girder, rafter, purlin and ridge beam in wood frame house.